 Antibiotic treatments are very effective in treating bladder infections.
-A three-day course of the antibiotics Macrobid or Trimethoprim is the standard treatment for cystitis.
+A three-day course of the antibiotic Macrobid is the standard treatment for cystitis.

 To order a prescription for cystitis treatment, fill in our brief questionnaire.

 One of our online doctors will review your information and check whether an antibiotic course is the right treatment for you.
 This service is for women only.

 Prescriptions for medication can be delivered to your home address or local pharmacy in Ireland, or you can choose to get your medication delivered to your door with our home delivery service.

 A consultation for cystitis treatment prescription costs €21.50.

 No results found.

 Please check your spelling or try another treatment name.